nandansn/js-test-projects/contents/objects.md

 - arguments - list of items
 - while creating the object itself we bind the function, this function will be called later based on some condtion
 - during event listener we may need to execute the function on the object
+- while binding it returns the function, store it in variable like expressionm pass it as call back or call it later.
 - Button Example:
     increment counter exe using bind